 To date, the Board has approved up to \$1.2 million to support 51 city-initiated improvements and \$370,000 for OCTA initiated improvements.
 The City of Anaheim postponed development of eight stops.
 Of the remaining 43 stops, 14 stops have been completed and the remaining 29 stops are in the project closeout process.
 Closeout of all projects is anticipated next quarter.
-OCTA initiated improvements were originally programmed to support the "Text for Next" program and later the OCTA mobile ticketing application-both of these projects ultimately received funding from other external sources.
+OCTA initiated improvements were originally programmed to support the "Text for Next" program and later the OCTA mobile ticketing application-both of these projects ultimately received funding from other external sources; these funds are anticipated to be de-allocated and returned to M2 in May 2019.

-A second Project W call for projects is anticipated to be released in October, providing up to \$3.0 million (in total) to eligible agencies to make bus stop amenity improvements including installation of bus benches or seating, shelters, lighting, and other passenger related amenities.
-Eligible agencies (including OCTA) may potentially qualify to receive between \$20,000 to 35,000 (per eligible bus stop) to make passenger amenity improvements.
-Final funding recommendations are anticipated to be presented to the Board in early 2019.
+A second Project W call for projects was initiated in October 2018, providing up to \$3.0 million (in total) to eligible agencies to make bus stop amenity improvements including installation of bus benches or seating, shelters, lighting, and other passenger related amenities.
+Eligible agencies (including OCTA) may potentially qualify to receive between \$20,000 to \$35,000 (per eligible bus stop) to make passenger amenity improvements.
+Final funding recommendations will be presented to the Board in June 2019.
 For additional details see page 31.